epiforecasts/covid19.nhs.data/README.md

-Download the latest admissions mapped to lower-tier local authority (LTLA) using the default mapping. *Note: This data is updated weekly each Thursday and the mapping is a probablistic estimate.*
+Download the latest admissions mapped to lower-tier local authority (LTLA) using the default mapping. *Note: This data is updated weekly each Thursday and the mapping is a probabilistic estimate.*

 ``` r
 adm <- get_admissions("ltla")